Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.03.12 - Version 7.0

-- Add Parashah notice.
+- Add parashah notice.
 - Add parashot board with literal translations, lettriqs, verses references, study tools, edition and export.
-- Add generate weekly Parashah lecture in the database.
+- Add generate weekly parashah lecture in the database.
-- Add option to set Parashah generation for inside or outside of Israël.
+- Add option to set parashah generation for inside or outside of Israël.
-- Add option to set Parashah reading always on saturday.
+- Add option to set parashah reading always on saturday.
-- Add option to indicate Parashah in the Shabatot of the visual month.
+- Add option to indicate parashah in the Shabatot of the visual month.
-- Add option to indicate current Parashah in the application title bar.
+- Add option to indicate current parashah in the application title bar.
 - Add option to indicate current lunar day in the application title bar.
-- Add current Parashah in the navigation form and in the main form subtitle.
+- Add current parashah in the navigation form and in the main form subtitle.
 - Add common database in roaming to store parashot table and inter-process locking table.
 - Add a different Tray Icon to indicate if a Shabat or a celebration day is running.
 - Add option to enable or disable this special day Tray Icon.